What Are The Best Specialty Coffee Roasters in Seattle?

 Lighthouse Roasters is a specialty coffee roasters and boutique cafe from Seattle.
 Founded back in 1993, Lighthouse is one of the oldest specialty coffee roasters in Seattle and beyond.

-The owner and Head Roaster, Ed Leebrick, is something of a legend in the coffee industry.
-He’s trained some of the leading roasters in Seattle and Portland, like the founders of Stumptown Coffee and Blue Beard, among others.
+The owner and Head Roaster, Ed Leebrick, has become a legend in the coffee industry.
+He has trained some of the leading roasters in Seattle and Portland, including the founders of Stumptown Coffee and Blue Beard, among others.

 Lighthouse roasts their coffee on a large, vintage, cast-iron roaster, which is on full display in the cafe (at 400 N 43rd Street).
 Embracing their Fremont neighborhood’s love of art, Lighthouse often holds art exhibitions.